bryanlng/Secure_Server_Messaging/README.md

 5. Valgrind:	`sudo apt-get install valgrind`
 ### Build
 1. Clone the repository by typing in `git clone https://github.com/bryanlng/Secure_Server_Messaging.git`
-2. `cd` into the mtserver directory
+2. `cd` into the mtserver directory by typing
 2. Build the server application by typing `make`
 3. Run the server application by typing ```./server <ports> <port #> <port_address>
    Example: ./server 5 9999 localhost```